garyfleming/product-engineering/product-engineering.md

 ^  * This talk is about product managers and engineering leads, and their failing relationships
   * This is about when those people try to work together and it goes wrong; or when they don't try to work together at all and it still goes horribly wrong.
 The horrible disastrous mistakes people make that can be overcome, and how you start doing that.

+---

+[.background-color: #fcffe0]
+[.header: #75a47f]
+[.text: #75a47f]

+# What this is about

-  * While the framing of the talk is on those two roles, I think it's also useful to adjacent roles - particularly agile coaches and scrum masters.
+^  * While the framing of the talk is on those two roles, I think it's also useful to adjacent roles - particularly agile coaches and scrum masters.
 If you can start to identify the problems I'll mention, you can start to work with the affected parties to fix things.
   * As we go through, I'm going to give you examples of failures, their causes, the results, and some ideas on how to approach things differently.
   * But I remind you that you can mostly tune out if you rememember to "Have more real conversations"